MicrosoftDocs/azure-docs/articles/powershell-azure-resource-manager.md

 > [ WACOM.NOTE] The Azure Resource Manager module is currently in preview.
 It might not provide the same management capabilities as the Azure Service Management module.

-The Azure Service Management and Azure Resource Manager modules are not designed to be used in the same Windows PowerShell session.
+The Azure and Azure Resource Manager modules are not designed to be used in the same Windows PowerShell session.
 To make it easy to switch between them, we have added a new cmdlet, **Switch-AzureMode**, to the Azure Profile module.

-When you use Azure PowerShell, the cmdlets in the Azure Service Management and Azure Profile modules are imported by default.
+When you use Azure PowerShell, the cmdlets in the Azure and Azure Profile modules are imported by default.
 To switch to the Azure Resource Manager module, use the Switch-AzureMode cmdlet.
-It removes the Azure Service Management module from your session and imports the Azure Resource Manager (and Azure Profile) modules.
+It removes the Azure module from your session and imports the Azure Resource Manager (and Azure Profile) modules.

 To switch to the AzureResoureManager module, type:

     PS C:\> Switch-AzureMode -Name AzureResourceManager

-To switch back to the AzureServiceManagement module, type:
+To switch back to the Azure module, type:

     PS C:\> Switch-AzureMode -Name AzureServiceManagement